Photo: Aerosmith is one of many headliner acts that have residencies in Las Vegas.

-“It’s so important for them to know the demographic of the people attending the meeting,” said Destinations by Design’s Coaley.
+“It’s so important for them to know the demographics of the people attending the meeting,” said Destinations by Design’s Coaley.
 “There is so much of a difference from a 30- to 45-year-old male versus a group in their 60s or older who want a vintage Vegas vibe.
 We can come back and say, ‘This is what we recommend to bring to the audience you’re talking to.’”

 4. Group Buyouts Are an Easy Option

 Groups can tap into the Las Vegas entertainment scene without having to hire talent by arranging for buyouts or group tickets to major shows, especially headliners.
-This is also a great option because, depending on the venue where the performance is at, it can get delegates offsite to enjoy that authentic Las Vegas entertainment experience they crave in a venue dedicated to staging the performer.
+This is also a great option because, depending on the venue where the performance is, it can get delegates offsite to enjoy that authentic Las Vegas entertainment experience they crave in a venue dedicated to staging the performer.